 git checkout -b fix-ci-tests git commit --allow-blank -m "bump commit history" git push origin fix-ci-tests

 After opening a new pull request, we have to wait for the build and note the failing specs.
-(This is the best moment to grab a coffee or do something else ).
+(This is the best moment to grab a coffee or do something else :smile: ).

 Usually, the build on CI takes some time and we want a faster feedback loop for debugging.
 As an option, we want to run only those specs.
 How we do that?
 That’s a good question, here we are investigating cucumber specs and we can assign a new tag to the failing features only.
 For example: